 When you’re trying to find that precious award availability so that you can put your miles to use, you need to get into the weeds.
 Let’s dive in together.

-- Fixed-price award charts: A cheat sheet that tells you how many miles you’ll need.
+- Fixed-price award charts: A cheat sheet that tells you how many miles you’ll need based on your route

 - Standard awards: Fixed pricing with more availability, typically at higher rates (and generally not bookable with partner airline miles).